Data Analysis Manager Salary

 Pay Difference by Location

-With a pay rate for Data Analysis Managers that is 30 percent greater than the national average, New York offers a comfortable salary for those in this profession.
+For Data Analysis Managers, busy New York offers a higher-than-average pay rate, 30 percent above the national average.
 Data Analysis Managers can also look forward to large paychecks in cities like Atlanta (+24 percent), Seattle (+24 percent), Chicago (+22 percent), and San Francisco (+16 percent).
-Trailing the national average by 13 percent, Boston is the market with the smallest paychecks.
+In Boston, salaries are 13 percent below the national average and represent the lowest-paying market.

 Related Job Salaries